-This training week is part of a 3 year cooperation between the Netherlands Embassy in Hanoi, the Clingendael Academy and the Ministry of Public Security in Vietnam on the implementation of the United Nations Convention Against Torture.
-During the three years, Clingendael have provided the Vietnamese Ministry with in-depth knowledge on the Convention and the mechanisms around Human Rights reporting.
+This training week is part of a 3-year cooperation between the Netherlands Embassy in Hanoi, Vietnam, the Clingendael Academy and the Vietnamese Ministry of Public Security on the implementation of the United Nations Convention Against Torture.
+During these three years, Clingendael has provided the Vietnamese Ministry with in-depth knowledge on both the Convention and the mechanisms used in Human Rights reporting.
 This year’s focus is on the practical implementation of the Convention through training and education.

 CRU is currently looking for an experienced researcher in the area of private sector development in contexts emerging from or prone to violent conflict.
 The position intends to reinforce CRU’s role in providing evidence-based research to inform and guide policies and intervention strategies that minimise harmful effects and maximise the favourable impact economic development can have on peacebuilding.
 Furthermore, the position intends to help shape the growing ‘private sector development and peacebuilding’ research programme and to explore connections to the other research programmes mentioned above.

 To access the full Research Fellow Private Sector Development and Peacebuilding position, kindly follow the link.